AscendLab

 Character sets.
 Include the sets required by the system, but avoid unsupported symbols if the target form rejects them.

 Ambiguous characters.
-If a password will be read aloud or typed manually, avoid similar-looking characters such as O and 0.
+If a password will be read aloud or typed manually, avoid similar-looking characters such as O, 0, I, l, 1, and o.

 Storage.
 A generated password is only useful if it is stored in a password manager or another approved secure process.